realtechsupport/ActionCameraCode/README.md

 see video folder

 **Known issues**
-H265 encoded files are currently not supported (on the todo list)
+H265 encoded MP4 are currently not supported.